ClickHouse/clickhouse-docs/docs/en/integrations/data-visualization/powerbi-and-clickhouse.md

 ## Power BI Service

-In order to use Microsoft Power BI Service, you need to create an [on-premise data gateway](https://learn.microsoft.com/en-us/power-bi/connect-data/service-gateway-onprem) within Microsoft Azure.
+In order to use Microsoft Power BI Service, you need to create an [on-premise data gateway](https://learn.microsoft.com/en-us/power-bi/connect-data/service-gateway-onprem).

 For more details on how to setup custom connectors, please refer to Microsoft's documentation on how to [use custom data connectors with an on-premises data gateway](https://learn.microsoft.com/en-us/power-bi/connect-data/service-gateway-custom-connectors).